Golf Tutorials

 Executing the Hybrid Swing: Hitting Down

 Once you are set up properly, the goal is simple.
 You need to make your normal iron swing, trusting that you built the right fundamentals into your address position.
-Don't add any strange a a aextra or last-minute manipulations to your swing.
-Just perform a basic swing with solid strike being front of mind.
+Don't add any strange extra or last-minute manipulations to your swing.
+Just perform a basic swing with a solid strike being front of mind.

 The Takeaway and Backswing

 The swing starts with an easy, one-piece takeaway.
 Instead of just picking the club up with your hands and arms, feel like your shoulders, arms, and club move away from the ball together as you rotate your torso.
 It’s a rotation, not a lift.
 As you get to the top of your backswing, try to stay centered.
-Imagine you’re inside a a a a narro Cylinder, you want to turn within that space, not slide to the outside of it.
+Imagine you’re inside a narrow cylinder, you want to turn within that space, not slide to the outside of it.
 Only rotate as far back as you can while maintaining balance and control.
 A smooth, three-quarters backswing is more effective than a long, out-of-control one.

 The Downswing: The Move for a Clean Strike

-This is it.
-The most important movement.
-Like we touched on earlier, to make a great strike, you want a very subtle but extremely critical move to begin your downswing.
-To start the downswing, you first move your hips slighty forward toward your target.
-By making move first, before you start unwind your upper body and turning, you can get y your lower body in front of the ball.
-Once you feel this move forward with yourower body, all you have to do is turn and unwiind your upper body as have gone over, this simple move wit h your hips is how tmake sureat your lub hwill hit the ball first and grass secoind without doing anythiing out of the. it will help to create an angle of attack thtat hits down and through the golf ball, compressing it. the resul' to l ll be 'a nice, solid clic' sensation off the face of your club with enough ball sspeed to sail high into the air and carry straiight toward the green
+This is it - the most important movement.
+Like we touched on earlier, to start the downswing, you first move your hips slightly forward toward your target.
+By making this move first, before you start unwinding your upper body, you can get your lower body in front of the ball.
+Once you feel this move forward with your lower body, all you have to do is turn and unwind your upper body as you have gone over.
+This simple move with your hips ensures that your club will hit the ball first and the grass second.
+It will help to create an angle of attack that hits down and through the golf ball, compressing it.
+The result will be a nice, solid click sensation off the face of your club with enough ball speed to sail high into the air and carry straight toward the green.

 As you swing through impact, feel like you are continuing to rotate your chest toward the target.
 Your arms and the club are just along for the ride, releasing through the hitting area as a result of your body's turn.
 Don't stop your rotation at the ball, accelerate through it.